 Sailing on the historic Schooner AJ Meerwald is an extraordinary and memorable experience, which is why over 60% of our passengers return year after year!
 If you are holding physical tickets to sail, we will honor them during our 2024 season for our regular public sails.

-Public sails available beginning in the spring.
+Public sail and Specialty Sail Tickets available April 1st.
 Click here to purchase tickets.

 Spring